-Weeki Wachee River: Weeki Wachee Spring to The Gulf of Mexico is a 5.5 mile point-to-point trail located near Spring Hill, FL that offers the chance to see wildlife and is rated as moderate.
+Weeki Wachee River: Weeki Wachee Spring to The Gulf of Mexico is a 5.5 mile point-to-point trail located near Spring Hill, Florida that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for canoeing and sea kayaking and is accessible year-round.

 Maybe the clearest rivers ever!
 Great paddling and almost always have seen at least one Matinee.
 Upper deck is a good place to eat at the end of the ride.
 Last mile can be a little bit harder if the tide is coming in so save a little extra for the end.